Semantic Richness or Geometric Reasoning? The Fragility of VLM's Visual Invariance: Studying VLM's invariance equivariance dilemma

 \item\textbf{PACS}~\citep{PACS} dataset comprises $9,991$ images of seven object categories (e.g., dog, guitar, elephant) spanning four visual domains: Photograph, Art Painting, Cartoon, and Sketch.
 Unlike the above character datasets, PACS offers high-level semantic content and exhibits substantial variation in texture, color, and level of visual abstraction.
 By evaluating models on this dataset, we can systematically analyze how geometric reasoning fluctuates for a single object category (e.g., dog) as its semantic representation becomes increasingly rich and complex. \end{itemize}

 Due to the high API costs of closed-source models, we sample a subset of each dataset for evaluation.
 For Omniglot, we sample one handwritten example from each character class across all $50$ scripts, thereby evaluating on a total of $1,623$ characters.
 For Handwritten English, we sample one handwritten exemplar per character, yielding $52$ characters in total (both lower and upper-case characters).
 For Times New Roman, we evaluate on all $52$ canonical characters from the English alphabet.
 For PACS~\citep{PACS} we randomly sample $200$ images from each of the four domains, maintaining a balanced split across all $7$ object categories within each domain, resulting in $800$ images in total.
+We release these evaluation splits as \textbf{SERGE} (\textbf{SE}mantic \textbf{R}ichness \& \textbf{G}eometric \textbf{E}valuation.)\footnote{ \textbf{SE}mantic \textbf{R}ichness \& \textbf{G}eometric \textbf{E}valuation.
+Available at \url{https://huggingface.co/datasets/XThomasBU/SERGE}. }, our benchmark for probing visual invariance across the semantic-richness spectrum.

 \textbf{Evaluation setup.} Each evaluation instance consists of a pair of images $(I, I')$ and a text prompt (described later).
 The first image $I$ is sampled from one of the above datasets.
 The second image $I'$ is either (a) a \textbf{positive sample}, $t(I)$ for $t \in T$, or (b) a \textbf{negative sample}, $t(J)$, a transformed version of a different image $J$.
 We prompt each model to determine if the two images depict the same underlying character or object under transformation $t$.
 For Handwritten English and Times New Roman, we avoid constructing negative pairs from upper and lower case variants of the same letter (e.g., `a' and `A'), as they correspond to the same underlying character and would make negatives ambiguous.
 A true positive (TP) corresponds to correctly identifying $(I, t(I))$ as the same character or object, while a true negative (TN) corresponds to correctly identifying $(I, t(J))$ as different.
 False positives (FP) and false negatives (FN) denote the respective misclassifications.
 We evaluate performance using the following metrics: \begin{itemize} \itemsep-0.1em \item \textbf{Recall (TPR).} $\text{TPR} = \text{TP} / (\text{TP} + \text{FN})$. \item \textbf{Specificity (TNR).} $\text{TNR} = \text{TN} / (\text{TN} + \text{FP})$. \item \textbf{Accuracy.} $\text{Accuracy} = (\text{TP} + \text{TN}) / (\text{TP} + \text{TN} + \text{FP} + \text{FN})$. \end{itemize} \textbf{Models studied:} We study two powerful closed-sourced models: \gemini~\citep{gemini} and \gpt~\citep{gpt5}, and two open-sourced models \qwenTwo~\citep{qwen2}, and \qwenThree~\citep{qwen3}.
 Within the Qwen Series, we study different variants based on the number of parameters: \qwenSeven, \qwenThirtyTwo, \qwenThreeEight, \qwenThreeThirty.
 Studying diverse models helps us understand the pervasiveness of current failures at various model capacities.